actorjs/actorjs-core/readme.md

 Actors Matchers
 ---------------
-Matchers are introduced to be better able to match on incoming commands.
+Matchers are introduced to easy match on incoming messages.
 There are different matchers which can be used.

 **Type Matcher**
-Type matcher assumes that the messages which are send have the following structure
+Type matcher assumes that the message which is send has the following structure.

 ```
 {